prakaa/phd_thesis/source/10_lit_review.md

 ##### Unbundling

-At the very least, the unbundling of a vertically-integrated utility divided generation ownership and created the SO, which was made responsible for the secure & reliable operation of the transmission network and often barred from owning generation assets.
-In some jurisdictions, SOs were given ownership of the transmission network (e.g. Transmission System Operators, or *TSOs*, in many European control areas) whereas others made their SOs "independent" of any asset ownership (e.g. Independent System Operators in North American control areas).
+In most cases, the unbundling of a vertically-integrated utility divided generation ownership and made the SO  responsible for the secure & reliable operation of the transmission network whilst often barring them from owning generation assets.
+In some jurisdictions, SOs were also given ownership of the transmission network (e.g. Transmission System Operators, or *TSOs*, in many European control areas) whereas others made their SOs "independent" by preventing them from any assets whatsoever (e.g. Independent System Operators in North American control areas).
 Some SOs, such as those in North America and the Australian NEM, were also given market operation responsibilities [@chawlaGlobalTrendsElectricity2013].

 ##### Market models

 Much like unbundling, the design and implementation of wholesale electricity markets (an auction-based mechanism for the sale and/or purchase of electricity) differs across jurisdictions that engaged in restructuring.
-Despite these differences, electricity markets worldwide can broadly be categorised into two markets models[^2] that are distinguished by the degree of centralisation of system & market operations [@barrosoClassificationElectricityMarket2005; @cramtonElectricityMarketDesign2017; @ahlqvistSurveyComparingCentralized2022]:
+Despite these differences, electricity markets worldwide can broadly be categorised into two markets models[^3] that are distinguished by the degree of centralisation of system & market operations [@barrosoClassificationElectricityMarket2005; @cramtonElectricityMarketDesign2017; @ahlqvistSurveyComparingCentralized2022]:

-[^2]: I note that my descriptions of central and self-dispatch electricity markets differ slightly to those of @ahlqvistSurveyComparingCentralized2022, who focus on the level of centralisation in day-ahead timeframes.
+[^3]: I note that my descriptions of central and self-dispatch electricity markets differ slightly to those of @ahlqvistSurveyComparingCentralized2022, who focus on the level of centralisation in day-ahead timeframes.
 They categorise the Australian NEM as a decentralised market as participants manage self-commitment; however, the SO still produces resource-specific production & consumption targets through a central dispatch process that constitutes the real-time market.
 Refer to TODO: (Ref to information context) for more detail.

 1.  *Central dispatch* markets, where decisions regarding *dispatch* and, in some cases, *unit commitment* (see [@sec:lit_review-balancing_practices-scheduling]) are made by the SO.
 System & market operations are often *integrated* (i.e. the SO is also the market operator) in central dispatch markets through the creation of a *mandatory power pool*, in which supply offers are aggregated and cleared against a demand forecast (one-sided pool) or against an aggregated demand curve constructed from potential buyers (two-sided pool) [@barrosoClassificationElectricityMarket2005].
 In these markets, locational marginal prices for energy and *ancillary services* (services procured for to maintain security and reliability) are produced by centralised optimisation processes run by the SO that consider the physical constraints of the transmission system.
 As outlined in @sec:fcs-NA, this market model has been adopted in Independent System Operator/Regional Transmission Operator (ISO/RTO) markets in North America and, as I discuss in TODO: (Ref to information context), the Australian NEM has many features of a central dispatch market.